lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 ## IPv6 addresses fields

 As in 6LoWPAN {{RFC4944}}, IPv6 addresses are split into two 64-bit long fields;
 one for the prefix and one for the Interface Identifier (IID).
-These fields should be compressed.
+These fields SHOULD be compressed.
 To allow for a single rule being used for both directions, these values are identified by their role (DEV or APP) and not by their position in the frame (source or destination).

 ### IPv6 source and destination prefixes

-Both ends must be synchronized with the appropriate prefixes.
+Both ends MUST be synchronized with the appropriate prefixes.
 For a specific flow, the source and destination prefixes can be unique and stored in the context.
 It can be either a link-local prefix or a global prefix.
 In that case, the TV for the source and destination prefixes contain the values, the MO is set to "equal" and the CDA is set to "not-sent".

-If the rule is intended to compress packets with different prefix values, match-mapping should be used.
+If the rule is intended to compress packets with different prefix values, match-mapping SHOULD be used.
 The different prefixes are listed in the TV, the MO is set to "match-mapping" and the CDA is set to "mapping-sent".
 See {{Fig-fields}}

 Otherwise, the TV contains the prefix, the MO is set to "equal" and the CDA is set to